 Generally, polystyrene foam used in building activities contains chemical flame retardants, while other polystyrene foams do not.
 By investigating whether foams found in the environment have chemicals, we can identify the foam particles used in insulation and determine what proportion of polystyrene foam litter originates from construction.

-This project is led by Gloria Gao, a recent graduate from University of Toronto.
+Phase 1.0 was led by Gloria Gao, a graduate from University of Toronto.
 She holds an Honours BSc, specializing in Ecology and Evolutionary Biology.
 During her undergraduate, she was a Research Assistant with the Rollinson Lab, and developed an independent research project investigating morphological abnormalities in a population of spotted salamanders in Algonquin Provincial Park.
-Gloria also volunteers as a Waste Literacy Instructor for our classroom visits.
+Gloria also volunteered as a Waste Literacy Instructor for our classroom visits.

-For more information, please email Chelsea Rochman or Gloria Gao.
+For more information, please email Chelsea Rochman or Elizabeth Stanziano.